DefinitelyTyped/DefinitelyTyped/README.md

 //                 Alberto Schiabel <https://github.com/jkomyno>
 ```

+Because `10.12` is at the end the first line, the NPM version of the `@types/node` package will also be `10.12.x`.
+Note that the first-line comment in the typings file should only contaiin major/minor versions (e.g. `10.12`) and should not contain a patch version (e.g. `10.12.4`).
+This is because only the major and minor release numbers are aligned between library packages and typings packages.
+The patch release number of the typings package (e.g. `.0` in `10.12.0`) is initialized to zero by DefinitelyTyped and is incremented each time a new `@types/node` package is published to NPM for the same major/minor version of the corresponding library.

 Sometimes typings versions and library versions can get out of sync.
 Below are a few common reasons why, in order of how much they inconvenience users of a library.
 Only the last case is typically problematic.

-* The patch version of the typings package is incremented every time an updated typings file is published for the same major and minor version.
-For example, a library may have only published `2.3.0` but the typings package might have gone through several revisions so its version would be `2.3.4`.
-If the library is later updated to `2.3.6` without any type updates needed, then the typings version would remain `2.3.4`.
+* As noted above, the patch version of the typings package is unrelated to the library patch version.
+This allows DefinitelyTyped to safely update typings for the same major/minor version of a library.
 * If a minor release adds new features that don't impact the type system, then there's no need to publish an updated typings file.
 In cases like this, updates are often skipped to the typings file.
 For example, imagine a contrived example of a library that formats only integers in its `2.0` release.
-If a `2.1` release of the library adds the capability to format floating point numbers too without changing API type signatures, then the typings version might remain `2.1.3` even as the library goes to `2.2.0`.
+If a `2.1` release of the library adds the capability to format floating point numbers too without changing API type signatures, then the typings version might remain `2.0.3` even as the library goes to `2.1.0`.
 * Users who are updating typings for a library sometimes forget to increment the typings version to match the library version.
 This doesn't usually result in any problems because `npm update` will usually pick the latest typings version, although it may be confusing for users because they might assume that a library update is missing types that are really present.
+It will also cause problems when libraries are (see below) updated to a new major release with breaking changes, because users won't know which typings version is the right one to use for older versions of the library.
 * It's common for typings to lag behind library updates because it's often library users, not maintainers, who update DefinitelyTyped when new library features are released.
 So there may be a lag of days, weeks, or even months before a helpful community member sends a PR to update the typings for a new library release.

 :exclamation:If you're updating the typings for a library version, always set the major/minor version in the first line of the typings file to match the library version that you're documenting!:exclamation: